The world is currently facing an unprecedented time, rife with uncertainty, fear and a great need for community spirit and support.

 What is Earth Hour?

 Earth Hour is an environmental event that takes place on an annual basis.

 Founded by the World Wide Fund for Nature (WWF) and partners in 2007, Earth Hour is now observed in more than 180 countries across the globe.

 Every year, millions of people observe the event by switching off their electric lights for a single hour.

-Last year, famous landmarks across the world turned off their lights in commemoration of Earth Hour.
+In 2020, famous landmarks across the world turned off their lights in commemoration of Earth Hour.